© Janine Lieser, Wein-und Ferienregion Bernkastel-Kues GmbH

 Literature

-All the cycle paths in the Bernkastel-Kues holiday region can be found in "Aufgestattelt".
-This brochure is available at all tourist information offices in the holiday region.
-Also online:
+All bike paths in the Bernkastel-Kues holiday region are in "aufgestattelt".
+This brochure is available at all tourist information offices of the holiday region.
+Also online: aufgestattelt and Radrouten

 Maps

-aufgesattelt - the bike guide in the holiday region Bernkastel-Kues (only in German)
+aufgestattelt - the bike guide in the Bernkastel-Kues holiday region.
+Includes description and map.

 Additional Information